spacelift-io/user-documentation/docs/integrations/audit-trail.md

 - `actor`: actor performing the action - the `::` format shows both the actor identity (second element), and the source of the identity (first element)
 - `context`: some contextual metadata about the request;
 - `data`: action-specific payload showing arguments passed to the request.
 Any sensitive arguments (like secrets) are sanitized;
+- `roles`: (optional) array of role slugs attached to the actor when the action was performed.
+Only present when the actor has role attachments (e.g., stacks with [role bindings](../concepts/authorization/assigning-roles-stacks.md));

 Below is a sample: